 However, these efforts will, in my opinion, be only marginally effective unless men start joining the ranks of those who speak up to their peer groups, in public and in private.

 I’d love to hear a discussion as to what men can do differently!

-I know it’s tough to ask for this because men are often stuck in a culture that at best resembles at state of perpetual adolescence, in which there is little room for real discussion… let alone expression of “feelings.”
+I know it’s tough to ask for this, because men are often stuck in a culture that, at best, resembles a state of perpetual adolescence, in which there is little room for real discussion… let alone the expression of “feelings.”

 I often catch men ‘conveniently’ overlooking the fact that this behavior is often perpetrated by otherwise good people in their lives.
 These are not weird creeps from an alternate universe, the Ray Rices from far-off TV land.
 The perpetrators are most likely otherwise perfectly normal people.

 They are people you know.
 It’s you, it’s your peers, it’s your family members.
-It happens all around, and by staying silent you are giving your permission for this to continue.
+It happens all over, and by staying silent, you are giving your permission for this to continue.

 Yes – you are!
 You give your silent consent every time you say nothing.

-- By not being cognitive of your own behavior.
+- By not being cognizant of your own behavior.

 - By ignoring it when your peers do it in front of you.